RichNahra/ansible-cwlogs/readme.md

 > Note 1: This playbook has been tested on Ubuntu 20.04 and CentOS 8

-> Note 2: Metrics require `collectd` daemon which is installed by this playbook
+> Note 2: This playbook will install `collectd` to send OS level metrics to CloudWatch Metrics

 ## Requirements